Ashik-U-A/audibene-reddit-notifier/README.md

 5. The addition of Mail Service (Responsible for sending mails to the users)
 6. The addition of Scheduler Service (Responsible for setting a timed event that orchestrates the workflow of the data fetch from Reddit servers and sending mails)

+7. The Addition of Mail Body Composing feature added.

+The said functionalities have been completed.